v1lling/RESTool/README.md

 ####  Custom Styles

+RESTool provides two ways to customize the look & feel of your application:

+##### Basic Customization (via config.json)

-The `customStyles` property allows you to control the look & feel of your RESTool app.
-The object will contains a `vars` property where you'll be able to change the deafult colors of RESTool.
+The `customStyles` property in your config.json file allows you to change the default colors of RESTool through CSS variables.

 Here's a list of variable names you may change: